|Musical Nuance Language||

 random trip report

 Listen carefully to Arthur Rubinstein playing a Chopin Mazurka.
 You'll notice that no two beats have exactly the same duration, and no two notes have exactly the same volume.
 The performance has "nuance" - complex variations in timing, dynamics, and articulation.
 This nuance is not represented in the score.
-If we played the score exactly as written, it would sound like video game music.
-The beauty and emotion is largely in the nuance.
+If we played the score exactly as written, it would sound banal, like video game music.
+The beauty and emotional expression is largely in the nuance.

 One approach is to integrate nuance with the score itself.
 I have some ideas about how this might be done.
 But it's a big project - it would involve major changes to score-editing software like MuseScore.
 I'm not sure I have the energy to do this, or the ability to get other people to do it.
 And in the end it might not work very well.